Center for Faculty Excellence

 SafeAssign can be used in two ways.

-- Instructors can set up SafeAssignments in their courses on Blackboard and let students submit papers to complete these assignments, in a way very similar to the one provided currently by Blackboard Learning System.
+- Instructors can set up SafeAssignments in their courses on Blackboard and let cadets submit papers to complete these assignments, in a way very similar to the one provided currently by Blackboard Learning System.
 The papers will then be delivered to instructors through the Blackboard Learning System together with the SafeAssign Originality Reports, which details the results of the matching process.

 - What information does SafeAssign provide in its reports?